peterhinch/micropython-async/v3/README.md

 The `Future` class is not supported, nor are the `event_loop` methods `call_soon`, `call_later`, `call_at`.

+## 2.1 Outstanding issues with V3

+V3 is still a work in progress.
+The following is a list of issues which I hope will be addressed in due course.

+### 2.1.1 Fast I/O scheduling

+There is currently no support for this: I/O is scheduled in round robin fashion with other tasks.
+There are situations where this is too slow, for example in I2S applications and ones involving multiple fast I/O streams, e.g. from UARTs.
+In these applications there is still a use case for the `fast_io` V2 variant.

+### 2.1.2 Synchronisation primitives

+These CPython primitives are outstanding:
+ * `Semaphore`.
+ * `BoundedSemaphore`.
+ * `Condition`.
+ * `Queue`.

 # 3. Porting applications from V2